unwire/android-github-browser-sample/DOCUMENTATION.md

 Estimation: 2 hours

+## Bonus tasks

+Below are the following bonus tasks I managed to complete:

+- Address usability issues:
+    - Hiding the keyboard when the user presses the search button.
+    - Displaying a "No results found" message when the search query yields no results.
+    - Fix the navigation backstack issue when navigating from contributor to repository to contributor.
+- Code cleanup:
+    - Removing unused resources and files.
+    - Organizing and rearranging imports.
+    - Future improvement: Adding a static code analyzer like Detekt to detect code smells and automatically format code.
+- Creating a second app (`pink_browser`) with a different theme.

+And this is how I would approach the remaining tasks:

+- Creating another app with a subset of features:
+    - We can build a graph with a subset of destinations.
+Providing features with more context about available features so they can adjust themselves accordingly can be achieved by passing arguments to features, but there might be a more elegant solution.
+- Caching GitHub API data:
+    - This can be accomplished by introducing a repository layer for our features and a local data source that persists the results received from the network.
+The repository fetches the results from the network and caches them in the local data source the first time they are received.
+      Subsequent calls to the repository skip fetching the data from the API and return the cached data from the local data source.

 ## Decision log

 - To wait for data load in the UI tests I considered two options: Idling resource which is an API